 Jim Harmer is a serial entrepreneur who has built and successfully exited multiple companies and brands.
-In the summer of 2021, he exited his company, Income School, and now dedicates his time to building Backfire–a brand dedicated to those who love shooting and hunting, strengthening kids, providing for their families, and following Christ.
+In the summer of 2021, he exited his former company, Income School, and now dedicates his time to building Backfire–a brand dedicated to those who love shooting and hunting.
 He lives in St. George, Utah with his wife of 15 years, and his 3 kids.

 My career path has been exciting, to say the least.
 After completing my bachelor’s degree at BYU-Idaho, I went to law school.
 I worked incredibly hard to finish school and pass the bar, but during school, I started a blog about photography.
 By the time I became a lawyer, my blog was earning enough money that it was the better career path, so I built ImprovePhotography.com.

 I ran ImprovePhotography.com for several years–attracting over 70 million views and creating over 1,000 podcast episodes about nature photography.
-I also built and sold other brands such as KnifeUp.com.
+I also built and sold other brands such as KnifeUp.
 In 2018, I sold Improve Photography and began work on Income School.

 Income School is where I taught others how to create online brands like I had built.
 In the process, I started and sold large outdoors brands like CamperReport.com and OutdoorTroop.com.
-The company grew to over 80 employees (many part-time), three offices, and over 150k subscribers on Youtube.
-I loved my work at Income School, but an opportunity came to sell the business to my partner and I took it.
+The company grew to over 80 employees (many part-time) spread over three offices.
+I loved my work at Income School, but an opportunity came to sell the business and I took it.

 My Book: Work Energy